Disney Springs: Marketplace

 The Marketplace houses many shops and restaurants reminiscent of the American Craftsman-style of the 1930s.
 The first restaurant in the Earl of Sandwich chain is located here.
 T-Rex Cafe is a dinosaur-themed restaurant operated by Landry's Restaurants, which features animatronic dinosaurs.
 It opened on October 14, 2008.
 Landry's Restaurants also operates Rainforest Cafe at this location.
 A walkway spanning the Village Lake and connecting Rainforest Cafe with the Lego Store—The Marketplace Causeway—was constructed and opened in 2015.
+Unlike the other areas that just contain "experiences", the Marketplace, also contains two traditional flat rides, the first one is a carousel located near the Earl of Sandwich, and the second one is located near the Village Lake.

+The Marketplace also contains a large Disney Experiences owned World of Disney across from the AdventHealth Waterside Stage, which is on the lake.

 The Landing

 The Landing depicts the fictional town's transportation hub and marina.
 The Landing features nautical-themed restaurants and shops, including Jock Lindsey's Hangar Bar—an aviation-themed dive bar based on the character from the Indiana Jones films—and The Boathouse, which serves as the port for the amphibious automobiles that offer cruises of Lake Buena Vista.
 The Amphicar is the amphibious vehicle used for the cruises.
 The area is also home to the Raglan Road Irish Pub and Restaurant.

 The Landing was in the site of Pleasure Island, a nighttime entertainment district with two comedy clubs and four dance clubs.
 These areas closed permanently on September 27, 2008.
 On November 18, 2010, Disney announced a project named Hyperion Wharf, which was planned to replace the Pleasure Island complex.
 Pleasure Island would have undergone extensive renovations and re-theming to transform into the early twentieth century wharf-themed entertainment area.
 New shopping and dining locations would have also been added.
 In July 2011, it was announced that these plans were delayed.
 The plans were later canceled because it was deemed better to totally overhaul the Downtown Disney area.
 With the advent of Disney Springs, the former Pleasure Island was redesigned as The Landing in 2015.